-NBAS-member DNV GL establishes regional Centre of Excellence in Singapore for South East Asia to drive decarbonization and autonomy in shipping.
+NBAS-member DNV establishes regional Centre of Excellence in Singapore for South East Asia to drive decarbonization and autonomy in shipping.

 Supported by the Singapore Economic Development Board (EDB), the centre will focus on digitalization, decarbonization and smart port capabilities, contributing to the city’s ambition of developing a smart and sustainable maritime ecosystem in South East Asia.

-DNV GL experts will help establish new maritime processes, standards and frameworks; and will explore novel fuel technologies to accelerate the decarbonization of the maritime industry to meet the targets of the International Maritime Organization.
+DNV experts will help establish new maritime processes, standards and frameworks; and will explore novel fuel technologies to accelerate the decarbonization of the maritime industry to meet the targets of the International Maritime Organization.

 A more proactive role

 “The maritime industry in Asia has experienced unprecedented transformation in the past year, turbocharged by the pandemic, and it will continue to advance rapidly.
-In this decade, it is facing an additional challenge of steering on the path towards decarbonization,” says Cristina Saenz de Santa Maria, Regional Manager for South East Asia, Pacific & India at DNV GL – Maritime.
+In this decade, it is facing an additional challenge of steering on the path towards decarbonization,” says Cristina Saenz de Santa Maria, Regional Manager for South East Asia, Pacific & India at DNV – Maritime.

 “By setting up a regional Centre of Excellence in Singapore, we are able to take on a more proactive role as a trusted advisor to the industry, leveraging the possibilities created by digitalization to offer new services to meet current and future regulatory requirements”, states Saenz de Santa Maria.